How-to: Configure alerts and get notifications using a hook

 When a notification is pushed through a web hook, you can use the following APIs to get details of the alert.
 Set the timestamp and alertSettingGuid in your API service, which is being pushed to, then use the following queries:

-Metrics Advisor also supports automatically creating a work item in Azure DevOps to track issues/bugs when any anomaly detected.
+Metrics Advisor also supports automatically creating a work item in Azure DevOps to track issues/bugs when any anomaly is detected.
 All alerts can be sent through Azure DevOps hooks.

 To create an Azure DevOps hook, you will need to add the following information